 Secondly, safety is of paramount importance.
 The attic could be infested with mold spores, and even if it isn’t, it could be once you disturb the mold.
 That is why you will need some essential safety gear.
-Using an N-95 respirator mask, safety goggles, and gloves is strongly recommended.
+Using a respirator mask, safety goggles, and gloves is strongly recommended.
 Also, wear old clothes that you can discard afterward because the spores tend to stick to clothing.

 Step 1: Kill the existing mold and remove the spores (Optional)

 If you know for sure that there is a very high mold spore count in the attic, either indicated through an airborne test or by allergies flaring up, then you may want to kill and remove them before starting any cleaning work.

 This step may not be necessary as it depends on the severity of the infestation and how your body reacts to the spores.
 Luckily though, it requires minimal effort on your part.

 Set off a microbial fogger or mold fogger aerosol can in the attic to kill all mold, its spores, and any other fungi and bacteria that may be lurking in there.
 This alone will sanitize the attic area and prevent mold from growing and spreading any further.

 The spores will be dead, which is a good thing.
 However, they will still trigger the exact same allergic reactions when inhaled.
 This is easily solved by capturing them from the air with a HEPA air purifier.

 Important: Before setting off the fogger, ensure that all openings in the attic are thoroughly sealed.

 We always recommend using safe/organic items such as vinegar and baking soda.